fabiofranchino/fabiofranchino.com/content/log/2020-12-18-electron-process-in-vuejs-cli-version.md

 ---
-title: Electron process in Vue
+title: Electron process in Vue.js CLI version
 date: 2020-12-18 07:42:00 +0100
 ---

-.js CLI version

 If you want to use the `process` of Electron from within a Vue.js project, there's a little conflict because webpack inject its own `process` object.